 One of the traditional long-term investment strategies is PPF i.e. Public Provident Fund.
 Most of the elders in your family would have invested in a PPF Scheme.
 It is considered one of the safest and most tax-efficient investment schemes in India.
 You get fixed returns on maturity and there is no risk involved.

 You can stay invested for 15-years as this is the lock-in period for a PPF Account.
 You can withdraw your funds after 15-years.
 However, you can withdraw partially in the 5th year (subjected to terms and conditions).

-Moreover, you can claim tax benefits on your PPF contributions up to Rs.1.5 lakh U/s 80 C of during a financial year.
+Moreover, you can claim tax benefits on your PPF contributions up to Rs.1.5 lakh under Section 80C of the Income Tax Act, 1961, during a financial year.

 There are mainly three categories of mutual funds: equity funds, debt funds, and hybrid funds.
 Debt funds invest your money in corporate bonds and government securities.
-You can consider debt funds if you have a low risk appetite and are okay with reasonable returns.
+You can consider debt funds if you have a low-risk appetite and are okay with reasonable returns.

 Whereas, hybrid funds are a perfect mix of both fixed income securities and equity funds, and involve the least risk.
-If you are a novice or beginner you can start with hybrid mutual funds.
+If you are a novice or beginner, you can start with hybrid mutual funds.

 Another traditional investment method is Bank Fixed Deposits.
 You can opt for tax-saving bank fixed deposits and save up to Rs.1.5 lakh every year on your investments.
 You can opt for any lock-in period and withdraw money once the lock-in period is over.
 The money invested is safe as there is no risk involved.

 Even senior citizens can invest in bank FDs as the returns offered are higher than it is for people below 60-years.
 FDs make a perfect investment for those who do not want any equity exposure and are looking for safe and slow investment growth.